phantomsatsuki/yanfei-guide/yanfei-guide.md

 ![Extra Clause](images/constellations/c6.png)
 *Increases the maximum number of Scarlet Seals by 1.*

 This increases the maximum number Scarlet Seals from 3 to 4.
 It may or may not help you depending on Yanfei's optimal combo for your team.
-Although, it's not bad to have the options.
 One interesting thing to note is Charge Attacking with 4 Scarlet Seals **consumes zero stamina**.
+This constellation opens more gameplay options and is generally a good one.

 # Weapons